 \subsection{Mid-Range Mobile Communications}

-Mid-range wireless mobile communication applications, that require several meters of distance coverage, are the holy grail of THz communications, and are the main motive behind developing UM-MIMO techniques that operate efficiently at the THz band.
-THz communications promise to support ultra-broadband and ultra-high-speed applications, such as terabit wireless personal/local area networks.
-Recently, the IEEE 802.15 wireless personal network group formed a THz interest group, and several experiments on THz wave propagation in room environments have been conducted.
-It is demonstrated that transmission windows up to 500 GHz can support personal wireless networks with $\unit[20]{Gb/sec}$ peak rates.
+Mid-range wireless mobile-communication applications that require several meters of distance coverage are the holy grail of THz communications and are the main inspiration behind developing UM-MIMO techniques that operate efficiently at the THz band.
+6G-and-beyond THz communications promise to support ultra-broadband and ultra-high-speed applications.
 Adaptive and compact THz UM-MIMO array designs allow for sharing transceiver resources, tuning carrier frequencies, and directing antenna beams to multiple users.

-THz communications bring many exciting opportunities for vehicular networks as well.
-In fact, transmitting at high data rates causes the system to be quasi-static, even when users are mobile.
-Furthermore, moving to high carrier frequencies minimizes the Doppler effect.
-Similarly, fast-moving unmanned aerial vehicles or drones are highly dependent on the throughout, reliability, and latency of wireless systems, which makes THz UM-MIMO a candidate solution.
+THz communications bring many exciting opportunities for vehicular networks, as well.
+In fact, transmitting at high data rates causes systems to be quasi-static, even when users are mobile.
+Similarly, fast-moving, unmanned aerial vehicles or drones are highly dependent on the throughput, reliability, and latency of wireless systems, making THz UM-MIMO a compelling solution.

-One of the main challenges in these mobile setups is to mitigate the effect of blockage.
-Blockage can easily occur over the medium due to the small wavelengths.
-It can also easily occur at the source due to tiny suspended particles that are big enough to block AEs.
-Nevertheless, while it is not easy to overcome all the challenges that govern THz wireless communications, a plausible solution, and an important research direction, is to allow for the co-existence of THz, mmWave, and microwave systems.
+One of the main challenges in these mobile setups is to mitigate the effects of blockage.
+Blockage can easily occur over the medium due to small wavelengths, and at the source due to tiny suspended particles that are big enough to block AEs.
+Furthermore, since the amount of data that can be transmitted per connection at THz frequencies is potentially huge, the Doppler effect is minimized for an LoS path.
+The fading-based Doppler spread of multi-path scenarios, however, is much more severe at THz frequencies.
+While it is not easy to overcome all the challenges that govern THz wireless communications, a plausible solution is to allow for the coexistence of THz, mmWave, and microwave systems.
 In the mean time, high mobility can still be treated by the more mature mmWave solutions, while backhaul transmissions can be conducted at the THz band.